Work4Labs/selenium-simple-test/docs/index.rst

 Usage: `sst-run <options> [testname]`

 * Calling sst-run with testname(s) as arguments will just run those tests.
-The testnames should not include the '.py' at the end of the filename.
+The testnames should not include '.py' at the end of the filename.

 * You may optionally create a data file for data-driven